meilisearch/documentation/reference/features/search_parameters.md

 **Expected value**: an array of <clientGlossary word="attribute" label="attributes" /> or `["*"]`
 **Default value**: `null`

-Highlights matching query terms in the given attributes.
-When this parameter is set, the `_formatted` object is added to the response for each document, within which you can find the highlighted text.
+Highlights matching query terms in the specified attributes.
+Both string and numeric values, whether inside arrays and objects or not, are highlighted.

-Values can be supplied as an array of attributes: `attributesToHighlight=["attributeA", "attributeB"]`.
+Parameter values must be given as an array of attributes: `attributesToHighlight=["attributeA", "attributeB"]`.

 Alternatively, you can provide `["*"]` as a value: `attributesToHighlight=["*"]`.
 In this case, all the attributes present in `attributesToRetrieve` will be assigned to `attributesToHighlight`.

+When this parameter is set, returned documents include a `_formatted` object containing the highlighted terms.

 ::: tip
 The highlighting performed by this parameter consists of wrapping matching query terms in `<em>` tags.
-Neither this tag nor this behavior can be modified.

-If a different type of highlighting is desired, we recommend [the `matches` parameter](#matches), which provides much finer control over the output.
+It is not possible to change the tag or its attributes.

+If you need finer control over the highlights and their format, we recommend using [the `matches` search parameter](#matches).
 :::

 ### Example

-If you wanted to highlight query matches that appear within the `overview` attribute:
+The following query highlights matches terms present in the `overview` attribute:

 <CodeSamples id="search_parameter_guide_highlight_1" />

-You would get the following response with the **highlighted version in the `_formatted` object**:
+The highlighted version can be found in the returned document's `_formatted` object:

 ```json
 {